A. Starker Leopold

 Aldo Starker Leopold (October 22, 1913 – August 23, 1983) was an American author, forester, zoologist and conservationist.
-He also served as professor at the University of California, Berkeley for thirty years.
-Throughout his life, Leopold was active in numerous wildlife and conservation groups throughout the United States.
+Leopold served as a professor at the University of California, Berkeley, for thirty years within the Zoology, Conservation, and Forestry departments.
+Throughout his life, Leopold was a public face for science.
+He was active in numerous wildlife and conservation groups and made significant research contributions in ornithology, mammalogy, and wildlife ecology.
+Leopold is notable for his ecosystem management paper, the Leopold Report, and his considerable presence in some of the most controversial wildlife issues, including national park wildlife policy, predator control, wildlife refuge, and fire policy.